Norm McDonald (footballer, born 1925): Other sports

+A noted sprinter, McDonald won the 1949 Maryborough Gift and the 1949 Wangaratta Gift.

+McDonald won the 1952 Wendouree Gift in the lead up to the Stawell Gift.

-A noted sprinter, McDonald ran second in the (Monday, 14 April 1952) final of the 1952 Stawell Gift to his Essendon Football Club teammate, Lance Mann; and, two days later (Wednesday, 14 April 1952) he, once again, ran second to Mann — in the final of the Bendigo Easter Gift.
+McDonald ran second in the (Monday, 14 April 1952) final of the 1952 Stawell Gift to his Essendon Football Club teammate, Lance Mann; and, two days later (Wednesday, 14 April 1952) he, once again, ran second to Mann — in the final of the Bendigo Easter Gift.

 The Easter Gift was an entirely different race from the Bendigo Thousand that had been conducted earlier that year from 8—10 March 1952: "McDonald suffered a financial setback when he backed himself heavily to win the Bendigo Thousand and was beaten by 1ft. in his semi-final in time equal to 6yds., 2ft. inside evens — his best run of the season."

 McDonald also ran second to Mann in the 1952 Lilydale Backmarkers Handicap on 22 March 1952.

 Besides running, McDonald was also a featherweight boxer who fought in 23 professional bouts, winning 5 and losing 18.
 Most of them at the former West Melbourne Stadium.